Emmanuel-Loum/Computer-Vision-Rock-Paper-Scissors/README.md

                 m=False

-    using the if-else statement the game repeats 3 times to finalise who the winner is.
+    using the if-else statement, the game repeats 3 times to finalise who the winner is.

     Display text message on an OpenCV window by using the function putText()